yanghuafang/camera-map-localization/docs/TESTING.md

 ./scripts/ci.sh --cuda-host
 ```

+CI has no job of its own for this: the `CUDA / nvcc` job compiles a strict superset of what
+`--cuda-host` compiles, so it already catches the same drift.
+This stays the fast local check,
+because it needs neither the toolkit nor a GPU.
+Neither is a substitute for running the
-It checks that the host side still compiles and links, not that any GPU result
+kernels on real hardware — it checks that the host side still compiles and
-is right.
+links, not that the GPU results are right; `CudaTest` covers that, and skips
+without a GPU.

 ## Style gates